-Acceptance by a political party or a third party of an anonymous donation exceeding a value of $\in 100$ is prohibited.
+Acceptance by a political party or a third party of an anonymous donation exceeding a value of $\notin 100$ is prohibited.
 A donation is anonymous if a political party or third party does not know the name and address of the donor.
+Donations made through online fundraising services will not be considered to be anonymous where the name and address of the donor are known to the candidate.

-Political parties and third parties are also prohibited from accepting a donation, or donations, from a person in the same calendar year valued in excess of €2,500 or any donation from an individual (other than an Irish citizen) who resides outside the island of Ireland or from a company which does not keep an office on the island of Ireland from which the carrying on of one or more of its principal activities are directed.
+Political parties and third parties are also prohibited from accepting a donation, or donations, from a person in the same calendar year valued in excess of \notin 2,500 or any donation from an individual (other than an Irish citizen) who resides outside the island of Ireland or from a company which does not keep an office on the island of Ireland from which the carrying on of one or more of its principal activities are directed.
 These are known as foreign donations.

-A candidate is prohibited from accepting a cash donation of an amount which exceeds €200.
+A candidate is prohibited from accepting a cash donation of an amount which exceeds \notin 200.